Updates on Contract Negotiations

 - STEP 7: Agreement reached through mediation.
 If not, go to Step 8.

 - STEP 8: NMB proffer of binding arbitration is made by NMB.

 - STEP 9: Agreement reached through accepting binding arbitration.
 If not, go to Step 10.

-- STEP 11: NMB may notify President that it believes dispute will interrupt interstate commerce.
+- STEP 11: NMB may notify the President that it believes a dispute will interrupt interstate commerce.

-- STEP 12: President may appoint an emergency board if he/she agrees with NMB.
+- STEP 12: The President may appoint an emergency board if he/she agrees with NMB.

 - STEP 14: Agreement reached based on PEB report.
 If not, go to Step 15.

-- STEP 16: If no agreement, then settlement can be legislated by Congress
+- STEP 16: If there is no agreement, then a settlement can be legislated by Congress